livramatheus/express-like-php-router/README.md

 ```
 <br/>

-<p>The "get" method adds a GET route with the key of "data", validating it to integer.
+<p>The "get" method adds a GET route with the key of "data", validating it as an integer.
 If this route matches, the callback function is called, using three main parameters. $Rte being the route, $Res being a response object to send data back to the client and $param, that stores the parameter matched by name.</p>

 ```php
 $this->Route->get('data', FILTER_SANITIZE_NUMBER_INT, function($Rte, $Res, $param) {